 Recent seasons marked the introduction of two milestones for composer Stephen Jaffe: the world premiere of the Concerto for Cello and Orchestra by the National Symphony Orchestra, Leonard Slatkin conducting, with David Hardy, cello soloist (at the Kennedy Center in Washington, D.C.); and the premiere recording of the Concerto for Violin and Orchestra with the Odense Symphony of Denmark, Gregory Fulkerson, violin, and Donald Palma conducting.
 Both met with warm acclaim.
 Stephen Jaffe’s music has been featured at major concerts and festivals including the Nottingham, Tanglewood, and Oregon Bach Festivals, and performed throughout the U.S., Europe, and China by ensembles including the R.A.I. of Rome, Slovenska Filharmonija (Slovenian Philharmonic), the National Symphony, the San Francisco, North Carolina and New Jersey Symphonies, Berlin’s Spectrum Concerts, London’s Lontano, and many others.
 Bridge Records has issued four discs of the composer’s music.
 The Music of Stephen Jaffe, Vol.IV includes first recordings of String Quartet No. 2 (“Aeolian and Sylvan Figures”) and Sonata in four parts by the Borromeo String Quartet, David Hardy, cello and Lambert Orkis, piano.
 The virtuosic and poetic Light Dances (Chamber Concerto No. 2) features the Da Capo Chamber Players with Michael Lipsey, percussion.
 Volume III is devoted to orchestral music and features Hardy again as soloist in Jaffe’s Concerto for Cello and Orchestra and mezzo-soprano Milagro Vargas in Homage to the Breath.
 Stephen Jaffe, Vol. III.

 News: A Forest Unfolding is a collaborative cantata inspired by recent scientific research into the rich communication and subterranean connectivity between trees–also evoked in Richard Powers related novel, The Overstory.
-The 35-minute work for two voices, narrator and instrumental ensemble was collaboratively composed with Eric Moe, Melinda Wagner and David Kirkland Garner, writers Richard Powers and Anne LaBastille, and others.
+The 35-minute work for two voices, narrator and instrumental ensemble was collaboratively composed with Eric Moe, Melinda Wagner and David Kirkland Garner, writers Richard Powers, Anne LaBastille, and others.
 A Forest Unfolding premiered at the Portland Chamber Music Festival and New Hampshire’s Electric Earth Concerts in 2018 and has been performed regularly since.
-In 2023 A Forest Unfolding was presented at the Aspen Music Festival with the Aspen Contemporary Players and soloists including Renée Fleming and Richard Powers as narrator; Powers and Nnenna Freelon alternated narrating roles as A Forest Unfolding also enjoyed performances at The National Gallery of Art in Washington, D.C., Novus-New York, Oberlin College-Conservatory, the University of South Carolina’s Southern Exposure series, Duke University, and the Weymouth Center for the Arts.
+In 2023 A Forest Unfolding was presented at the Aspen Music Festival with the Aspen Contemporary Players and soloists including Renée Fleming and Richard Powers as narrators; Powers and Nnenna Freelon alternated solo narrating roles as A Forest Unfolding also enjoyed performances at The National Gallery of Art in Washington, D.C., Novus-New York, Oberlin College-Conservatory, the University of South Carolina’s Southern Exposure series, Duke University, and the Weymouth Center for the Arts.
 De Coda will bring the work to Carnegie Recital Hall in New York on March 11, 2025.
 A forthcoming recording features Powers, Tom Meglioranza baritone, and Rachel Calloway, mezzo-soprano and instrumental ensemble.
 A Forest Unfolding blog post.
 Also in 2023 Jaffe’s major piano work Tableaux, was presented by the superlative Lisa Emenheiser at the Hirshhorn Museum in February, 2023.
 Tableaux at the Hirschhorn.
 The summer of 2023 also saw the introduction of Mother Tongues for high voice and piano, a premiere set to poems of Tsitsi Jaji, by Louise Toppin, soprano and the composer, and the first Washington, D.C. performance String Quartet No. 2 (“Aeolian and Sylvan Figures“) presented to a full and enthusiastic audience by the Kennedy Center Chamber Players.

 The composer’s recent output also includes Three Arcs, one of five chamber concertos, premiered at the Kimmel Center for the Performing Arts, Philadelphia, May 2, 2022 by Network for New Music and the Pennsylvania Girlchoir in celebration of the Musical Fund Society of Philadelphia’s bicentennial.
 Four other chamber concertos include Light Dances (Chamber Concerto No. 2); “Singing Figures” (Chamber Concerto No. 1) for Oboe and Ensemble; Hip Concerto (for period or modern instruments), and Migrations (Chamber Concerto No. 4) for walking violin soloist and ensemble.
 Among Stephen Jaffe’s recent chamber works are a Trio for clarinet, viola and piano, written for Washington D.C.’ s 21st Century Consort (February 2022) and two string quartets.
 String Quartet No.2 (“Aeolian and Sylvan Figures”) and String Quartet No. 3 (“A Tapestry”) were commissioned by the Philadelphia Chamber Music Society for the Miami Quartet, and by the Ciompi Quartet, and have been championed as well by the Borromeo Quartet, who recorded the String Quartet No. 2.
 Orchestral works created for the North Carolina Symphony include Poetry of the Piedmont, and Cithara mea (Evocations): Spanish Music Notebook for Orchestra, based on Spanish Renaissance music, in collaboration with the visual artist Thomas Struth.
 In these works, Stephen Jaffe’s musical language ranges from the lyrical, singing voices of the cello and violin to an orchestral world filled with the sounds of contemporary percussion–from steel drums in the Concerto for Cello to sampled songs of Black Capped Chickadees in Poetry of the Piedmont.
 Homage to the Breath: Instrumental and Vocal Meditations for Mezzo-soprano and Ten Instruments, with a text by Thich Nhat Hanh, was introduced at the Hirschorn Museum in Washington, D.C. by the 21st Century Consort, who subsequently recorded the work with mezzo-soprano Milagro Vargas on Bridge 9255.